AdguardTeam/CompatibilityIssues/README.md

 ## What AdGuard applications use these filtering lists?

-Currently, they apply to AdGuard for Android.
+Currently, they apply to AdGuard for Android and AdGuard for Windows.

 ## How do these lists get updated in the AdGuard apps?